nicolalenee/PizzaHunt/README.md

 Here, we hit the `/api/pizzas` route and using a `POST` method.
 This calls the `createPizza()` method that we defined in the controller object.

 ## PWA Configuration
 Pizza is a global affair.
 Sometimes pizza's influence can be so impactful that users may want to update or add a pizza right then and there while they're at a restaraunt.
-Pizza Hunt wants users to be able to add that information to the database even if user's don't have access to the internet!
+Pizza Hunt wants users to be able to add that information to the database even if users don't have access to the internet!

 To accomplish this, we implemented IndexedDB, a NoSQL client-side storage API in the browser.
 This allows us to manage data-persistence by saving data locally to the browser when there's no internet connection.